UCL/CATH-COVID19/README.md

 ### Update 21/09/20

-Collected GISAID proteins for ~104k SARS-CoV-2 strains.
+Collected GISAID proteins for ~104k SARS-CoV-2 strains(2,616,730 sequences).
 Separated into constituent FASTA files and aligned using MAFFT7.
 The 'Original' SARS-CoV-2 strain is always at the top of the alignment.

 E - 104,669